Graviton mass and cosmological constant: a toy model: Graviton propagator and effective action

+Since there is already a scale, $m$, in our toy model, I have used the renormalization conditions $U''(0)=m^2$ and $U^{(4)}(m)=0$.
+Now, one can vary the parameters, $\alpha$ and $\lambda=8\pi m^2/M_P^2$, and examine the resulting effective potential, along with the dimensionless ratio,

+which is the generalization of the ratio $2 H^2/m_g^2$, that is related to the Higuchi bound.
+In Figs.~1-5, some examples of $U(\phi)$ and $\xi(\phi)$ are shown as functions of $\phi$ for various values of the parameters (the dimensionful quantities are in appropriate powers of $M_P$).

+Before discussing the results I should comment on the fact that the scalar field was considered here without a kinetic term, which is, anyway, expected to be generated by gravitational corrections.
+In fact, a similar calculation can be done with a kinetic term along the lines of \cite{smolin}, where a general potential term was also used.
+Since we are interested here in the interplay between the graviton mass and the scalar mass and the resulting instabilities, this is not necessary; the conclusions are not expected to change in a qualitative manner.
+Without a scalar kinetic term one can also consider the scalar field as a Lagrange multiplier term, and the action as a nonlinear generalization of massive gravity which may develop instabilities for some range of parameters.

-Finally, when integrating over the gauge parameter, $\epsilon_{\mu}$, in order to introduce the gauge fixing term, one gets additional terms because of the non-invariance of $S_2$:
+Also, when integrating over the gauge parameter, $\epsilon_{\mu}$, in order to introduce the gauge fixing term, one gets additional terms because of the non-invariance of $S_2$:

 (this expression has been derived for constant $\phi$ and the gauge condition $\partial^{\mu}h_{\mu\nu}=\frac{1}{2}\partial_{\nu}h$ has been used).
-The integration over $\epsilon_{\mu}$ can now be done using an additional gauge fixing for the abelian gauge invariance of the last expression, leading to a non-local, $\phi$-dependent term.
-For $\alpha\phi^2 << M_P^2$ the variation of this term can be neglected (and when the gauge condition $\partial\cdot\epsilon=0$ is used these terms will decouple from the gravitons to this order).
+The integration over $\epsilon_{\mu}$ can now be done using an additional gauge fixing for the abelian gauge invariance of the last expression, leading to an additional $\phi$-dependent term.
+For values of the parameters such that $\alpha\phi^2$ is much smaller than $ M_P^2$ the variation of this term can be neglected (and when the gauge condition $\partial\cdot\epsilon=0$ is used these terms will decouple from the gravitons to this order).

-As far as the effective action (\ref{seff}) for the canonically normalized field $\phi$ is concerned, we can see that, if we require the second minimum, $\sigma$, to correspond to $U(\sigma)$ equal to zero or negative we need $\sigma$ to be of order $M_P$, which is where our approximations break down.
-So, to this order, one cannot start with a flat space-time, with a massless graviton, at $\phi =0$, and generate a theory with a massive graviton (as expected).
-It is possible, however, to have a second, relative minimum at $\phi=\sigma << M_P$, with positive $U(\sigma)$, corresponding to a metastable vacuum with massive graviton and finite cosmological constant that decays to flat space-time with a massless graviton.
+Keeping in mind the previous approximations, as well as the fact that the quantities $m^2$ and $U(\phi)$ should be of a smaller order of magnitude than $M_P^2$ and $M_P^4$ respectively, in order for the gravitational corrections to be negligible \cite{smolin}, it is generally suggestive from the examination of Figs.1-5, that the inverse Higuchi bound is favored \cite{metaxas}.